 Pursuant to the FHAA, a disabled person or representative may request reasonable accommodation relating to the various land use, zoning, or building codes, rules, and policies, practices, and/or procedures.
 For rehabilitation projects, such as installation of ramps or interior modifications, the City processes these requests for reasonable accommodation over the counter.
 No special review is required and therefore, will not constrain the rehabilitation of housing.
 Some projects require modifications to development standards to accommodate persons with disabilities.
-The City reviews requests for reasonable accommodate persons with disabilities.
-The City reviews requests for reasonable accommodate persons with disabilities.
-Some processed within one week.
+The City reviews requests for reasonable accommodation at the staff level.
+Often requests are processed within one week.
 Furthermore, the City provides zoning flexibility for rehabilitation of existing nonconforming housing.
 Some requests for reasonable accommodation may be processed under these provisions.